Rahavi Kifouéti

-Rahavi Minimbou Kifouéti (born 12 March 1989) is a retired professional footballer who played as a striker or winger.
+Rahavi Minimbou Kifouéti (born 12 March 1989) is a former professional footballer who played as a forward or winger.
 Born in France, he represented Congo at international level.

 Club career

 Early career

 Kifouéti was born in Issy-les-Moulineaux, Hauts-de-Seine (suburban Paris).
-He began his career in 2005 with AJ Auxerre.
+He began his career in 2005 with Auxerre.
 After six months without a club, following his release from Auxerre in July 2008, he signed a contract with ES Wasquehal on 12 December 2008.
 Afterwards, he had short spells with Le Havre, Vendeé Poiré-sur-Vie, USJA Carquefou and Luçon.

 Botev Plovdiv

 After a successful trial, Kifouéti signed a contract with Botev Plovdiv on 11 September 2015.
 During the trial, he scored twice in a friendly game against Lokomotiv Gorna Oryahovitsa.

-Kifouéti made an official debut for Botev Plovdiv on 12 September, but he was unable to prevent the 0–2 home loss from Litex Lovech.
+Kifouéti made an official debut for Botev Plovdiv on 12 September, but he was unable to prevent a 2–0 home loss from Litex Lovech.

-On 23 September 2015, Kifouéti scored his first goal for Botev Plovdiv during the 0–4 away win over FC Septemvri Simitli in a game for the Bulgarian Cup.
+On 23 September 2015, Kifouéti scored his first goal for Botev Plovdiv during a 4–0 away win over Septemvri Simitli in a game for the Bulgarian Cup.
 In October, Kifouéti provided the assists for the winning goals against PFC Montana and Pirin Blagoevgrad.

 In the spring of 2016, Kifouéti failed to impress.
 After taking part in 22 official games and scoring one goal, he was released from the club at the end of the season.